Thursday, 11 July 2024

 Anyone who can remember the Colgate advert in the block of ice will know that adverts can date, and is a reminder of how they did things very differently in the past.

-In some cases, it is the presentation of the advert, and in others it’s the underlying assumptions which in the 1960s just assumed that housework, cooking and be worried about your children was the preserve of women, and that anyone who was not English was open to be portrayed as a stereotype.
+In some cases, it is the presentation of the advert, and in others it’s the underlying assumptions which in the 1960s just assumed that housework, cooking and being worried about your children was the preserve of women, and that anyone who was not English was open to be portrayed as a stereotype.

 And so, with that in mind here are a collection of adverts from 1962.